• Art magazine

 Sculpture "Without title" by Donald Judd, Chinati Foundation (Marfa, Texas)

-Donald Judd's quiet artist career
+Donald Judd's quiet artistic career

-Both are certainly not entirely wrong, Judd took the opportunity to buy a house in New York in 1968 in 1968.
-Not just any house, but a five-story historic building with a beautiful cast iron facade from 1870, in the middle of Manhattan and a few meters from Broadway.
-For which he did not even pay $ 70,000 at the time (61,000 euros and a few crushed, but there would be no matchbox on Broadway today).
+Both of these statements are certainly not entirely wrong; Judd did indeed seize the opportunity, or rather, the first "spare cash," to purchase a house in New York in 1968.
+Not just any house, but a five-story historic building with a beautiful cast-iron facade dating from 1870, right in the heart of Manhattan and just a few meters from Broadway.
+And he paid less than $70,000 for it at the time (€61,000 and change; that wouldn't even buy you a matchbox on Broadway today).

 Judd used the building as his New York home and studio, renovating it floor by floor throughout his life.